fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 Download [MarkdownPad](http://markdownpad.com/), [NotePad++](http://notepad-plus-plus.org/), or [Sublime text](http://www.sublimetext.com/2).

-If you use Markdown Pad, please read the documents in the Help menu carefully to get familiar witht the syntax.
+If you use Markdown Pad, please read the documents in the Help menu carefully to get familiar with the syntax.
 You can start with *Open Welcome Document*, and then read the [*Standard Markdown Syntax*](http://daringfireball.net/projects/markdown/), and *Markdown Extra Syntax*.
 There is a [cheat sheet](http://warpedvisions.org/projects/markdown-cheat-sheet/) to help you.

 After reading the guides, you should be able to make words bold or italic, make headings, quotes and code blocks, and insert URLs or graphs.